-US Government Shutdown Statistics and Facts (2023)
+US Government Shutdown Facts and Statistics for 2024

-Last Updated on: February 23rd, 2022
+Last Updated on: January 8th, 2024

 First day of the latest government shutdown: